apache/openwhisk-runtime-go/docs/BUILD.md

 - zip
 - realpath

-Linux: `apt-get install bc zip realpath`
+Linux: `apt-get install bc zip coreutils`
 OSX: `brew install zip coreutils`

 **NOTE**: Because tests build and cache some binary files, perform a `git clean -fx` and **do not share folders between linux and osx** because binaries are in different format...